xari/writing/twin_peaks/twin_peaks.md

-Scraping web data with R
+Scraping web data with R & the Tidyverse
 ================

 Being an employee of the EPFL Extension School has it’s perks.